Mollinak10/Linux-basics/Chapter_3_Fastqc.md

+# Starting with basic file processing and QC

 Hi everyone 👋 We'll start with lesson 3️⃣
 Today We'll learn how to do Fastqc and Multiqc.
 ⚠️Make sure that you are working in a fresh directory before starting. ⚠️